 I have no idea why I’ve been dragging my feet about fall decor this year, but it’s been slow going.
 As in at a turtle’s pace.

 Well, this tortoise here thought these DIY no-sew pillows made from shirts would look cute and seasonal outside.
-I’m using them for fall decor, but you could easily transition them into winter decor also.
+I’m using them for fall decor, but you could easily transition them into any season.

 Did I mention they are no-sew, so they’re quick and easy to boot?